 Because close collaboration between governments and the companies handling health-related logistics is critical, the Alliance and USABC have created a fully-funded project that brings together both sectors to detect problems and test new solutions.

 This joint initiative by the Alliance and USABC recognises that governments will face mounting public pressure to accelerate the rollout of their vaccination programs and strengthen their COVID-19 response, with little tolerance for red tape ensnaring imports of vaccines or other critical goods.
 We aim to ensure they have removed all the hurdles before those vital shipments reach their shores.

-THREE STEPS TO FASTER COVID-19 VACCINE SHIPMENTS
+THREE STEPS TO FASTER HEALTHCARE SHIPMENTS

 1. In-country assessment of import processes by engaging with public and private sector stakeholders among the extensive networks of the Alliance and USABC.
 This gives a snapshot of the prevailing processes when importing critical health supplies.

 2. Scenario-based planning to bolster the resilience of importation processes when subjected to unexpected events, such as a rapid increase in volumes, or the presence of counterfeit shipments.
 This would highlight barriers before they impact the actual arrival of health supplies.

 3. Develop and document improved import processes for implementation, based on outcomes of the scenario-based planning.